conan-io/conan-center-index/docs/packaging_policy.md

 ### Recommended feature options names

 It's often needed to add options to toggle specific library features on/off.
 Regardless of the default, there is a strong preference for using positive naming for options.
-In order to avoid the fragmentation, we recommend to use the following naming conventions for such options:
+In order to avoid fragmentation, we recommend using the following naming conventions for such options:

 - enable_<feature> / disable_<feature>
 - with_<dependency> / without_<dependency>